 The price of the tour includes transport for the day, entrance fees, guiding services, use of telescope and field guides plus morning tea and lunch.
-In summer, because we start early, it will also include breakfast.
+In summer, because we start early, it also includes breakfast.
 It does not include dinner nor does it include your accommodation.

 Summer in Sydney can sometimes be very hot particularly in the afternoon.
 This makes birdwatching uncomfortable and often not very productive because many birds will be sitting quietly in the shade.
-So from November to February we start at 6am (or even earlier) and do most of our birdwatching in the cool of the morning.
+So from November to February we start at 6am (or even earlier if you wish) and do most of our birdwatching in the cool of the morning.
 We return to your accommodation about 3pm.

-We will often be walking on bush tracks which occasionally can be rough, rocky and muddy.
+We will often be walking on bush tracks which occasionally can be rough, rocky and muddy but they are never very steep.
 Participants need to be of reasonable fitness and capable of walking unassisted.
 Usually we will stroll for short distances at a number of locations throughout the day.
-We do not 'bush bash' nor do we go on lengthy marches.
+We will also sit in birdhides and see birds from the car.
+We do not go on lengthy marches.

 |Prices per day:

-Andrew Patrick is the author of Birds of Sydney - Two and a Half Centuries of Birdwatching, an annotated list of all species seen in Sydney since 1770.
+Andrew Patrick is the author of Birds of Sydney - Two and a Half Centuries of Birdwatching, a discussion of all bird species recorded in Sydney since 1770.
 Andrew also created and hosted Australia's first birdwatching TV series "Let's Go Birdwatching".
 He is an occasional radio guest plus he conducts beginner outings and bird surveys for several Sydney councils.

 Andrew has participated in numerous conservation projects.
 He has helped reintroduce Gouldian Finches at Mareeba Wetlands, planted trees for Regent Honeyeaters in the Capertee Valley, searched for Gould's Petrel nests on Cabbage Tree Island, surveyed Ground Parrots at Barren Grounds Nature Reserve and monitored nesting behaviour of Little Terns at Nowra.

-As well as travelling extensively around Australia, Andrew's zest for birds has also taken him to New Zealand and Antarctica.
-He has recently surveyed shorebirds in South Korea.
+As well as travelling extensively around Australia, Andrew's zest for birds has also taken him to New Zealand, Antarctica and to South Korea where he surveyed migrating shorebirds.